-Autonomous vehicles have not only taken the entire automobile industry by a storm but also sown the seeds for the next big revolution that will drastically alter the modus operandi of the industry, diversify its engagements and shape new contours.
+Autonomous vehicles have not only taken the entire automobile industry by a storm but also sown the seeds for the next big revolution that will drastically alter the modus operandi of the industry, diversify its engagements, and shape new contours.
 The popularization of autonomous cars will be a seismic event and, arguably, more tremendous in scale and scope than the launching of Ford Model T in the last century, which commercialized cars and triggered the era of private car ownership.

-However, as we are at the cusp of Fourth Industrial Revolution and the dawn of a breakthrough technological disruption in the automobile sector, speculations are rife that the conventional pattern of mass car ownership will be upended and the number of private car owners will diminish gradually and over the years turn into a coveted relic.
+However, as we are at the cusp of Fourth Industrial Revolution and the dawn of a breakthrough technological disruption in the automobile sector, speculations are rife that the conventional pattern of mass car ownership will be upended and the number of private car owners will diminish gradually and, over the years, turn into a coveted relic.

-The advent of ride-sharing self-driving cabs
+Advent of self-driving cabs

 The CEO of Uber has stated that he will buy every self-driving car that Tesla would produce for a year.
 Thus, signaling that major ridesharing cab companies are preparing themselves to be the early entrants in the new age of autonomous cabs.